johnsto/go-passwordless/README.md

 Custom transports must adhere to the `Transport` interface, which consists of just one function, making it easy to hook into third-party services (for example, your SMS provider.)

 ## Token Stores
 A Token Store provides a mean to securely store and verify a token against user input.
-There are two implementations provided with this library:
+There are three implementations provided with this library:

 * *MemStore* - stores encrypted tokens in ephemeral memory.
 * *CookieStore* - stores tokens in encrypted session cookies.
 Mandates that the user signs in on the same device that they generated the sign in request from.
+* *RedisStore* - stores encrypted tokens in a Redis instance.

 Custom stores need to adhere to the *TokenStore* interface, which consists of 4 functions.
 This interface is intentionally simple to allow for easy integration with whatever database and structure you prefer.